Crimean Tatars: Culture

+Sunnet toy in Crimean Tatar culture is a celebration (toy) for the religious rite of circumcision (sunnet) for boys.
+This traditional event marks a boy's transition into a certain age, where he wears special clothing and receives gifts and money from family and friends, often involving feasting and music.

-Crimean Tatar political parties
+Crimean Tatar political parties and organisations

-National Movement of Crimean Tatars
+National movement of Crimean Tatars

 Founded by Crimean Tatar civil rights activist Yuri Osmanov, the National Movement of Crimean Tatars (NDKT) was the major opposition faction to the Dzhemilev faction during the Soviet era.
 The official goal of the NDKT during the Soviet era was the restoration of the Crimean ASSR under the Leninist principle of national autonomy for titular indigenous peoples in their homeland, conflicting with the desires of an independent Tatar state from the OKND, the predecessor of the Mejilis.
 Yuri Osmanov, founder of the organization, was highly critical of Dzhemilev, saying that the OKND, the predecessor of the Mejilis, did not sufficiently try to mend ethnic tensions in Crimea.
 However, the OKND decreased in popularity after Yuri Osmanov was killed.

 Mejlis

 In 1991, the Crimean Tatar leadership founded the Kurultai, or Parliament, to act as a representative body for the Crimean Tatars which could address grievances to the Ukrainian central government, the Crimean government, and international bodies.
 Mejlis of the Crimean Tatar People is the executive body of the Kurultai.

 From the 1990s until October 2013, the political leader of the Crimean Tatars and the chairman of the Mejlis of the Crimean Tatar People was former Soviet dissident Mustafa Dzhemilev.
 Since October 2013 the chairman of the Mejlis of the Crimean Tatar People has been Refat Chubarov.

 Following the 2014 Russian annexation of Crimea, Russian authorities declared the Mejlis of the Crimean Tatar People an extremist organization, and banned it on 26 April 2016.